The Wisdom and Benefit of Engaging Cultural Differences

 The ancient Greeks had two understandings of time: Chronos time, which is chronological time, the hours and days and year we count, and then Kairos time, an unquantifiable but opportune sliver of time that can occur at any moment, openings in life that hold the potential for soul satisfaction and unquantifiable gift.
 To recognize and live into Kairos time, we must learn to discern the seasons of our lives, shifting our attitudes about chronological time, and being open to reshape how we approach our days, ultimately inviting mystery, wonder, and faith back into our lives.

-Speaker Spotlight: Why businesses need Enuma Okoro to teach them about the Art of Life
+Why businesses need Enuma Okoro to teach them about the Art of Life

 Employee well-being is something that organizations are – finally – focusing on, spurred by the difficult time we’ve each had during the pandemic, more awareness about the value of caring for our mental health, and the drive for us to bring our whole-selves to work to share and celebrate our diversity.
 And, quite honestly, keeping employees engaged and happy is a required investment in a competitive job market.
 This is one reason why the Financial Times tapped cultural observer, and art and contemplative life writer ENUMA OKORO to create and write her weekly Art of Life column in which she reflects on the intersection of art, culture and how we live our lives.
 Okoro's publication bylines include The New York Times, The Atlantic, Harper's Bazaar, Vogue and others.
 She has delivered Tedx Talks, and has authored several books, all with the grounding premise that the stories we tell and believe are the central way of shaping human perspectives, beliefs and behavior.
-She is the creator and host of the new podcast launching this fall, Here’s the Story: Conversations with Enuma, where she talks with artists, writers, culture-shapers, and wellness and spiritual practitioners about intentional living and the power of understanding that our lives are storied.
+She is the creator and host of the podcast, Here’s the Story: Conversations with Enuma, where she talks with artists, writers, culture-shapers, and wellness and spiritual practitioners about intentional living and the power of understanding that our lives are storied.
 Organizations looking to build culture, teams and community tap Okoro to speak on the power of identity and belonging, and how we can collectively elevate ourselves with bigger ideas – like art, culture and the human experience – to find our shared humanity.
 Born in New York city and raised in Cote d’Ivoire, England, North America and Nigeria, Okoro sees the world through a broad lens, and helps us do the same.

 Enuma Okoro is a Nigerian-American writer, lecturer, and speaker, who believes that the stories we believe, and tell ourselves become the stories we live.
 Using the arts, cultural identity, contemplative spirituality and psychology, Okoro explores the power of story and narratives in our individual and collective identities.
 She examines the stories we live, where they originate, how they are used, and how unquestioned stories and inherited narratives affect our public and private lives.
 To this end, her work covers a broad but intersecting range of topics: the arts as a lens for understanding human experience, meaning and identity-making, transcultural literacy and how cultural collisions have an impact on human development and social narratives, women’s empowerment, and intentional living with integrity and self-honor.